web3ideation/multisig-wallet-w3i/README.md

 Error Handling: Add more descriptive error messages for edge cases, such as invalid data formats or failed transactions. ✅

-➡️ Find out why saving, formatting and auto error checks (these red lines) are so slow now
+Find out why saving, formatting and auto error checks (these red lines) are so slow now ✅

-Add licence files
+Add licence files ✅
-use .env for privatekey und so natspec nochmal machen lassen weil ich ja sachen geändert hatte
+➡️ use .env for privatekey und so natspec nochmal machen lassen weil ich ja sachen geändert hatte

 - "Please evaluate my tests critically if they make sense or if they are bent in a way that they actually cover up issues with my smart contract" - extensives testscript und fuzzing schreiben (das testscript was ich aktuell habe verstehe ich nicht 100% also sicher gehen dass ich keinen scheiß teste) (Add more edge case tests, particularly around owner management and transaction execution. ; Add tests for potential malicious scenarios to ensure the contract is secure against various attack vectors. ; 1. testFailAddExistingOwner() The failure in testFailAddExistingOwner() suggests that either:
   The contract allows adding an existing owner, which it shouldn't, or The test might be incorrectly asserting the behavior.) doublecheck that if a multisigowner gets deleted that the numconfirmation gets reduced in case otherwise there would be more confirmations required than multisigowners exist.

+CI workflow run CI: All jobs have failed

 -
 -